Coronavirus (COVID-19) information for Sheffield Institute of Education students

-Will Sheffield Hallam be routinely visiting students on placement?
+Will Sheffield Hallam be routinely physically visiting students on placement?

-In light of the above and through consultation with partners for at least Semester 1 placement activity, the Hallam partnership model of quality assurance aims to minimise the number of visitors to a school, and as such will be undertaken remotely.
-This will be kept under close review and will be guided by responses from Department of Education and Public Health England.
+In light of the above and through consultation with partners for at least Semester 1 placement activity, the Sheffield Hallam University partnership model of quality assurance and support aims to minimise the number of visitors to a school, and as such will be undertaken remotely.
+This will be kept under close review and will be guided by responses from Department for Education and Public Health England.

 Will it be possible for a member of Sheffield Hallam staff to visit the school if needed?